odanado/git-pr-release-go/README.md

 Go implementation of [git-pr-release](https://github.com/x-motemen/git-pr-release).

-This command creates "Release Pull Request" on GitHub.
-The body of "Release Pull Request" lists the pull requests included in that release.
+git-pr-release-go is a Go-based reimagination of the original Ruby CLI tool, git-pr-release.

+Designed to streamline the development workflow, this tool automates the creation of "Release Pull Requests" on GitHub.
+Each "Release Pull Request" generated compiles a comprehensive list of pull requests slated for the upcoming release, facilitating a clear overview and seamless integration process.

 ![](./images/screenshot.png)